Mistrial declared in murder case

 “It’s reasonable that my client saw the gun (in Fuller’s hand) and acted in self-defense,” he said.

-Kopp said Cogswell was asking the jury to speculate about why the holster got there and that no gun was found by police.
+Kopp said Cogswell was asking the jury to speculate about why the holster got there and why police found no gun.

 “We don’t know how the bullet hole got in Parnell’s car,” he said.